WING-NUS/scisumm-corpus/README.md

 * https://github.com/WING-NUS/scisumm-corpus/blob/master/README_Laysumm.md
 * and files under the directory: https://github.com/WING-NUS/scisumm-corpus/tree/master/data/LAYSUMM_SAMPLE

-**Please do not email us about Elsevier's LaySumm.
+** LaySumm is NOT covered by CC BY $.0 licence.
+Please do not email us about Elsevier's LaySumm.
 We are unable to respond**

 [![CC BY 4.0][cc-by-image]][cc-by]